Super Simple Pita Bread Recipe (No Yeast)

 WHY YOU’LL LOVE THIS RECIPE

-• If you’d like, you can cut the pita bread into smaller triangles to serve with Greek dips like houmous or tzatziki, or use it whole to enhance the flavour of your chicken souvlaki or gyros wrap.
+If you’d like, you can cut the pita bread into smaller triangles to serve with Greek dips like houmous or creamy sour cream tzatziki or use it to wrap your gyros or souvlaki.

-• The buttermilk and baking soda in this recipe create a slight doughy texture while the outside gets nice and crispy.
-Brush your cooked pita bread with olive oil and sprinkle with dried oregano and sea salt for an easy snack or appetizer.
+The buttermilk and baking soda in this recipe create a slightly doughy texture while the outside becomes crispy.
+Brush your cooked pita bread with olive oil and sprinkle with dried oregano and sea salt for an elevated snack or appetizer.

 pita bread stacked on top of eachother with a side dip of tzatziki on a black board.